egemenertugrul/PointCloudPlayer/README.md

 To the `dependencies` section:
 ```
- "com.egemenertugrul.pointcloudplayer": "1.0.16",
+ "com.egemenertugrul.pointcloudplayer": "1.0.17",
 ```

-The manifest file should like like:
+The manifest file should look like:
 ```
 {
     "scopedRegistries": [